Aspartate transaminase

 Aspartate transaminase (AST) or aspartate aminotransferase, also known as AspAT/ASAT/AAT or (serum) glutamic oxaloacetic transaminase (GOT, SGOT), is a pyridoxal phosphate (PLP)-dependent transaminase enzyme (EC 2.6.1.1) that was first described by Arthur Karmen and colleagues in 1954.
 AST catalyzes the reversible transfer of an α-amino group between aspartate and glutamate and, as such, is an important enzyme in amino acid metabolism.
 AST is found in the liver, heart, skeletal muscle, kidneys, brain, red blood cells and gall bladder.
 Serum AST level, serum ALT (alanine transaminase) level, and their ratio (AST/ALT ratio) are commonly measured clinically as biomarkers for liver health.
 The tests are part of blood panels.

 The half-life of total AST in the circulation approximates 17 hours and, on average, 87 hours for mitochondrial AST.
 Aminotransferase is cleared by sinusoidal cells in the liver.

 Function

-Aspartate transaminase catalyzes the interconversion of aspartate and α-ketoglutarate to oxaloacetate and glutamate.
+Aspartate transaminase catalyzes the interconversion of aspartate (Asp) and α-ketoglutarate to oxaloacetate and glutamate (Glu):